Last reviewed: Friday 19 June 2020 at 9am

 What is the current position for schools?

-From Monday 1 June, schools, other educational settings and early years childcare facilities in Solihull will welcome back more children.
+On Monday 1 June some primary schools (including infant and junior), other educational settings and early years childcare facilities in Solihull started welcoming back more children.

 - Children of key workers and pupils who already qualify for a place under current government guidance